MadSlugg/CryptoWhaleTracker/replit.md

 ## Overview

-A real-time Bitcoin trading dashboard that monitors and displays large cryptocurrency orders with leverage analysis.
-The application simulates whale trading activity, tracking long and short positions with detailed risk assessment based on leverage levels.
+A real-time Bitcoin trading dashboard that monitors and displays large cryptocurrency orders from Binance.
+The application tracks real whale trading activity (large buy/sell orders from Binance order book) and displays long and short positions.
 Built as a data-dense, utility-focused dashboard inspired by professional trading platforms like Binance and TradingView.

 ## User Preferences